chcwww/CV_SURF/README.md

-## Computer Vision Midterm Project
+## Computer Vision Midterm Project.
 - 410978049 統計4 江泓志

 I present SURF method implemented with Python here to matching two image with their descriptors computed using SURF method.